EduardLupu/spotify-artists/README.md

 ## Overview

-The **Spotify Artist Data Fetcher** is a GitHub Actions workflow that retrieves and stores statistics about specified artists from Spotify.
+**Spotify Artists** is a GitHub Actions workflow that retrieves and stores statistics about specified artists from Spotify.
 This tool automatically fetches artist data at scheduled intervals and on certain events, making it easy to track changes over time.

+The data is presented on https://eduardlupu.github.io/spotify-artists.

 ## Features